Regularization versus renormalization: Why are Casimir energy differences so often finite?: Equality between leading Seeley--DeWitt coefficients

-Working with QED (so $V=0$) in flat spacetime (Riemann tensor zero) with flat boundaries (extrinsic curvature zero):
+Working with gauge-fixed QED in flat spacetime with flat boundaries we note: (1) the scalar potential is zero, $V=0$, (2) the bulk Riemann tensor is zero, and (3) the extrinsic curvature of the flat plates is zero.
+Therefore the Seeley-DeWitt coefficients simplify to:

-So for finite Casimir energy differences one just needs to keep volume and surface area fixed.
-For example: Apply periodic boundary conditions in $d-1$ spatial directions, and apply conducting box boundary conditions in the remaining spatial direction.
+So for a finite Casimir energy difference one just needs to keep volume and surface area fixed.
+For example: Apply periodic boundary conditions in the $d-1$ spatial directions parallel to the plates, and apply conducting box boundary conditions in the remaining spatial direction perpendicular to the plates.

 Physically this means you put the Casimir plates inside a big box, of fixed size, with two faces parallel to the plates.
-Consider the situation where one varies the distance between the Casimir plates while keeping the size of the big box (the infra-red [IR] regulator) fixed.
-From the above, and with no further calculation required, we can at least deduce that the Casimir energy difference (and so the Casimir force between the plates) is finite.
+Then consider the situation where one varies the distance between the Casimir plates while keeping the size of the big box (the infra-red [IR] regulator) fixed.
+From the above argument, and with no further calculation being required, we can at least deduce that the Casimir energy difference (and so the Casimir force between the plates) is finite.